Marmotus/adelfors-arcade/README.md

 Ädelfors Arcade is a simple program written in C that aims to emulate an arcade experience for a Windows computer.
 It detects games in its "games" folder and displays them in the user interface, from where they can be launched.

 # How to compile
-If you wish to compile the program yourself:

 SDL2 is required.
 To install SDL2:

 1. Install MSYS2 at https://www.msys2.org/